pagkly/Zed/Investopedia3/What Is a Vacancy Rate.md

 ## Residential Vacancy Data

-The [U.S. Census Bureau](https://www.investopedia.com/terms/b/bureauofcensus.asp) compiles its residential vacancy data in a quarterly report that provides three key figures: the rental vacancy rate, homeowner vacancy rate, and homeownership rate.
-In April 2019, [the bureau reported](https://www.census.gov/housing/hvs/files/currenthvspress.pdf) national vacancy rates at 7% for rentals, while homeowner vacancy rates sat at 1.4% for the year's first quarter.
+The [[U.S. Census Bureau]](https://www.investopedia.com/terms/b/bureauofcensus.asp) compiles its residential vacancy data in a quarterly report that provides three key figures: the rental vacancy rate, homeowner vacancy rate, and homeownership rate.
+In April 2019, [[the bureau reported]](https://www.census.gov/housing/hvs/files/currenthvspress.pdf) national vacancy rates at 7% for rentals, while homeowner vacancy rates sat at 1.4% for the year's first quarter.

-Both figures have remained fairly sustained in recent years after falling from all-time highs reached during the U.S. [housing crisis](https://www.investopedia.com/terms/h/housing_bubble.asp), when rental vacancies peaked at 11.1% in 2009 and homeowner vacancies peaked at 2.9% in 2008.
+Both figures have remained fairly sustained in recent years after falling from all-time highs reached during the U.S. [[housing crisis]](https://www.investopedia.com/terms/h/housing_bubble.asp), when rental vacancies peaked at 11.1% in 2009 and homeowner vacancies peaked at 2.9% in 2008.

 The U.S. Census Bureau also collects data for the quarterly report regarding rental prices and property information.
 Much like data for commercial property markets, this information can be used—in conjunction with other information—to help determine the health of an economy's residential real estate market by examining changes in the number of units available and the average prices of available or occupied units.